 Academic Intern Track

-NDTP INE
+NDTP

 What is the Academic Intern Track?

 Introduced in 2017, the Academic Intern Track provides a small number of interns with opportunities to undertake clinical research, gain experience in medical education, or enhance their leadership and management skills.
-The programme was created and developed by the Intern Network Executive, driven by TCD, in conjunction with the HSE’s National Doctors Training and Planning and in collaboration with key stakeholders.
-In 2023, due to the success of the programme, the number of opportunities to participate in Academic Intern Track were doubled from 24 places to 48 places.
-The NDTP are funding these posts.
-Essentially, as an intern on the Academic Intern Track you will gain the same clinical experience as other interns and receive the same Certificate of Experience, in addition you will:
+The programme was created and developed by the Intern Network Executive, driven by TCD, in conjunction with the HSE’s National Doctors Training and Planning (NDTP) and in collaboration with key stakeholders.
+The NDTP fund the Academic Intern Track posts.

 • Have protected time within the working week during one three-month rotation to undertake a project relating to clinical research, medical education or healthcare leadership and management.